Skip to content

 The Hackman case offers valuable lessons for families of all shapes and sizes:

-Estate planning isn’t just for the most likely scenario—it’s for all the possibilities.
-Planning for the unexpected helps protect your intentions from getting lost in legal technicalities. - Blended Family Dynamics
+Estate planning isn’t just for the most likely scenario.
+Instead, it should account for all possibilities.
+Planning for the unexpected protects your intentions and helps avoid legal complications.

-Naming backup beneficiaries ensures your estate doesn’t end up in unintended hands if your primary beneficiary is no longer living. - Simultaneous Death Provisions
+Naming backup beneficiaries ensures your estate doesn’t end up in unintended hands.
+This is critical if your primary beneficiary is no longer living.

 Protecting Your Legacy: Practical Solutions